Students' introduction to copyright

 Copyright and the Web

 Copyright also applies to websites.
-Just because you can access material on the web free of charge does not mean that you can download or print it out and do what you want with it.
+Just because you can freely access material on the web does not mean that you free to use it for any purpose.
 Some websites choose to make their material freely available with very few copyright restrictions.
-Check the Terms & Conditions of the website to see what is allowed and what copyright restrictions apply.
+Check the terms and conditions of the website to see what is allowed and what copyright restrictions apply.
 You must abide by any terms & conditions that appear on the website.
-If no terms or conditions are specified then you may only use the website as would be permitted under provisions in the Copyright Act, such as Fair Dealing.
+If no terms or conditions are specified then you may only use the website as would be permitted under provisions in the Copyright Act, such as fair dealing.

 Be aware that some material available from websites may be infringing copies, i.e. it may be on the website without the copyright owner's permission.
 Do not use infringing material, otherwise you yourself will be infringing copyright and may be liable.

-Where possible, link to or bookmark, a website as there is no copyright attached to linking or bookmarking.
+Where possible, link to or bookmark websites as these activities do not infringe copyright.
 Do not link to infringing sites, or direct others to infringing sites, as this would be a breach of copyright.

 Therefore, you should be careful if you are downloading music, movies or software, particularly free material.